brandonbrown/DWA/ClassContent/Module-2/RFP.md

 ### Mobile Responsive Design
 Do you require a separate mobile-optimized version of the application, or will you build one application for all devices?
 A layout optimized for small screens and tablets can make a big difference in the delight and satisfaction of site visitors.

-### Project Timeline
-How will you fit your project into the time allotted over the next two or three months?
-Discuss timeline expectations with all of your final instructors.

 ### More Information
 Anything else unique to your project?
 Ultimately, how much detailed information do you have about the application?